 (d) If a Change Request is submitted a cross reference will be noted on the issue document.

-Advanced Metering Working Group Change Requests
+Texas Data Transport & MarkeTrak Systems Working Group Change Requests

 8.1 Change Request Process

 (1) The Change Request Process is the process in which updates or modifications to the current processes may be discussed, reviewed, accepted, and implemented.